-No. We-Guild is a platform that facilitates self-employed people helping each other out by chipping in for each other when in need.
+No. We-Guild is a platform that facilitates people helping each other out by chipping in for each other when in need.
 On top of that, it distributes the cost of an incident (someone being ill) after it's happened, not before.
 Unlike insurance, it's not based on the likelihood of something happening but on it actually happening.

 2) How do you stop people from cheating?